idvorkin/idvorkin.github.io/_d/product.md

 ### Product Vision - The future you want to create

 Vision should be inspiring!
-Strategy should should be focused.
+Strategy should be focused.

-Top recruiting tools, motivates folks to come to work daily.
+Top recruiting tools, motivate folks to come to work daily.
 Everyone wants to work on something meaningful.
 Don't know if, or how, you'll deliver the vision, but you should believe it's worth doing!

 - Start with why
 - Focus on the problem, not the solution